 It's not just when you go on a vacation that you wonder about the power consumption in our absence.
 A spouse who can only be seen on weekends, an apartment occupied only when working away from home, student accommodation, or a country house.
 Our accommodation is regularly empty.

-One of our customers recently asked us if it was worth turning off the refrigerator when she was away, 3 days a week.
-Let’s face it, there is no universal answer; it depends on your consumption as well as your willingness to save energy and money.
+One of our customers recently asked us if it was worth turning off the refrigerator when she was away 3 days a week.
+Let's face it, and there is no universal answer; it depends on your consumption as well as your willingness to save energy and money.

 The fact remains that all your devices consume, even when they are on standby.
-It is estimated that this hidden consumption represents in France the equivalent of the energy produced by two nuclear power plants, and at the European level, to the total annual consumption of a country like Denmark!
+It is estimated that this hidden consumption represents in France the equivalent of the energy produced by two nuclear power plants and, at the European level, the total annual consumption of a country like Denmark!

 First of all, you should know that the older your device, the more energy it consumes, especially when compared to a device of the latest generation.
 Most people don't know how much their old refrigerator actually consumes.
 To determine this, you can buy an ammeter and monitor its consumption.

 Here are some examples of what a device consumes approximately today:

 - 150-liter refrigerator, classified A ++: approximately 95 kWh per year.

 - 150-liter refrigerator, classified A ++, with freezing compartment: 140 kWh per year.

 - Combined fridge-freezer classified A ++: depending on its volume, between 185 and 230 kWh.

 - 344 L Liebherr BLU Performance combined, classified A +++ -20%: 149 kWh per year.